Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/quick_start_guide.md

 # Quick Start Guide

+## Introduction

-Once Ipopt, PowerModelsDSSE and PowerModelsDistribution are installed, and a network data file (e.g. `"case3_unbalanced.dss"` in the package folder under `./test/data/ieee/network`) has been acquired as well as a measurement data file (e.g. `"case3_unbalanced.csv"` in the package folder under `./test/data/ieee/meas`), an unbalanced AC Static State Estimation can be executed with,
+Once Ipopt, PowerModelsDSSE and PowerModelsDistribution are installed, and a network data file (e.g. `"case3_unbalanced.dss"` in the package folder under `./test/data/extra/network`) has been acquired as well as a measurement data file (e.g. `"case3_unbalanced.csv"` in the package folder under `./test/data/extra/measurement`), an unbalanced AC Static State Estimation can be executed with,

 ```julia